JustinShetty/flp-initially-dead/README.md

 # Fault-Tolerant Consensus with Initially Dead Processes

-Section 4 of FLP paper (linked below) describes an algorithm that can solve consensus in an asynchronous system with $n>2t$ (strict majority of processes are correct).
+Section 4 of FLP paper (linked below) describes an algorithm that can solve consensus in an asynchronous system with $n>2t$ (strict majority of processes are correct) as long as the failures occur before the algorithm runs.

 `sim.py` attempts to implement this algorithm.